 Piailug's teaching emphasised the spirit it took to be a navigator:

 I have no fear when I am at sea because I have faith in the words of the ancestors.
 This faith is what we call courage.
 With this courage you can travel anywhere in the world and not get lost.
 Because I have faith in the words of my ancestors, I am a navigator.
 I learned these words when I was a young boy in my father's canoe.
 1

-Piailug instructed the young Hawaiian, Nainoa Thompson.
+Piailug instructed a young Hawaiian, Nainoa Thompson.
 In turn, Thompson taught a new generation of young navigators from Tahiti, the Marquesas, Rarotonga and New Zealand.
-In 1985 Nainoa launched a two-year voyage of rediscovery, sailing the Hōkūle‘a from Hawaii, around the Pacific islands and New Zealand, and home again.
+In 1985 Thompson launched a two-year voyage of rediscovery, sailing the Hōkūle‘a from Hawaii, around the Pacific islands and New Zealand, and home again.
 Traditional vessels were proven not to be inferior to modern yachts when the European boat that escorted the Hōkūle‘a on its voyage broke down and had to be escorted to Rarotonga for repairs.

-In 1995 Te Aurere sailed from the Marquesas Islands to Hawaii with several other modern canoes, including the Tākitimu and Te Au-o-Tonga from Rarotonga, and the Hōkūle‘a and Hawai‘iloa from Hawaii.
+In 1995 Te Aurere sailed from the Marquesas Islands to Hawaii with several other modern canoes, including Tākitimu and Te Au-o-Tonga from Rarotonga, and Hōkūle‘a and Hawai‘iloa from Hawaii.
 On the return trip, Te Aurere sailed non-stop for 30 days from Hawaii to Rarotonga, then on to New Zealand.